enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ![ECS](../images/02-ecs-01.png)
 Select `web` container and update `WORDPRESS_DB_HOST` with the above Aurora Read Replica endpoint.
 Click `Update`.
 ![ECS](../images/02-ecs-02.png)

+It goes back to `Create new revision of Task Definition` screen.
+Please scroll down and click `Create` button.

 And we need to update the password in AWS Secrets Manager in Singapore to connect the Aurora Read Replica in Singapore.